 Contact the Criminal Investigation division at 817.257.4404.

 The TCU Police Crime Prevention Office is located at the TCU Police station at 3025 Lubbock Ave.
-Lieutenant Kevin Foster can assist you with crime prevention tips, as well as safety talks and personal defense training.
+Please call 817-257-8400 for crime prevention tips, as well as safety talks and personal defense training.

 Location, location, location.